-The Directors note that total shareholders' equity at 31 March 2022 is a deficit of £7,276k (2021: surplus of £7,998k), which includes the application of certain technical accounting rules associated with hedge accounting which requires the mark-to-market of derivative financial instruments which has resulted in the recognition of a cash flow reserve deficit of £8,462k (2021: surplus of £6,940k).
-The existence of a cash flow reserve deficit implies derivative net cash outflows will arise in future periods (based on the conditions prevailing at the balance sheet date).
+The Directors note that total shareholders' equity at 31 March 2023 is a deficit of £4,768k (2022: deficit £15,588k), which includes the application of certain technical accounting rules associated with hedge accounting which requires the mark-to-market of derivative financial instruments which has resulted in the recognition of a cash flow hedging reserve deficit of £5,018k (2022: £16,192k).
+The existence of a cash flow hedging reserve deficit implies derivative net cash outflows will arise in future periods (based on the conditions prevailing at the balance sheet date).

 However, when these cash flows are considered together with the expected cash flows to be derived from the underlying position being hedged, then the net cash flow is as expected by the Company and is factored into the financial plans of the Company.
 Further information regarding the Company's "Hedging arrangements" is discussed later in this Strategic Report.
 Consequently, they have formed the opinion that it is reasonable to adopt the going concern basis in preparing the regulatory financial statements.
 The other evidence considered to arrive at these conclusions is summarised below.